 Attributes are not needed when the image only needs to be rendered.
 However, attributes are needed in PCB fabrication data, when transferring PCB data from design to fabrication.
-For example, the fabricator needs to know what are the via pads to handle the solder mask properly.
-The standard attributes transfer the design intent from CAD to CAM in an unequivocal
+For example, the fabricator needs to know exactly which copper represents a via pad to handle the solder mask properly.
+The standard attributes transfer the design intent from CAD to CAM in an unequivocal and standardized manner.
+This is sometimes rather grandly called "adding"